Health Navigation

 Head of Health Navigation · GeneSprout

-“Families don't just need medical expertise after a result — they need someone who understands the weight of what they're carrying.”
+“Families don't just need medical expertise after a result — they need someone who understands the weight of what they are carrying.”

-On what families need most after a diagnosis
+On what families need more after a finding of increased risk

 Sarah is a pediatrician who has spent her career at the intersection of clinical medicine and rare disease advocacy — and a mother who has navigated a genetic diagnosis in her own family.

-She leads GeneSprout's health navigation program because she knows firsthand what families need in that moment: not just medical expertise, but someone who genuinely understands the weight of what they're carrying.
+She leads GeneSprout's health navigation program because she knows firsthand what families need in that moment: not just medical expertise, but someone who genuinely understands the weight of what they are carrying.

 What we provide